Stage 1: Self-Discovery | Life Philosophy

 Part 3: Build your operating principles

-Part 4: AI companion (optional)
+AI companion (optional)

 When to use it: After you've drafted your operating principles, but before you treat them as your final "rules for living."
+You can run this alongside or instead of the reflection questions above.

 What it does: Acts as a devil’s advocate to help you figure out if your principles are truly resilient or if they crumble the moment two of them collide in a difficult situation.